thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 {% include images-gallery.html imageCollection="wl-control-bundle" %}

+### Count widgets

+Counter widgets bundle is useful for counting and visualizing the current number of alarms and entities based on the selected filter..

+{% include images-gallery.html imageCollection="wl-count-bundle" %}

 ### Date widgets

 Date widgets bundle is useful for changing the data range for other widgets on the dashboard.